DavideTriso/aria-dialog/README.md

 ```

 **NOTE:** It is possible to initalise, destroy and remove multiple dialogs with a single function call.
 The **open** and **close** methods instead can be called only on a single element at a time.

+## Inject dialogs dinamically

+A compatible **extension to dynamically generate and inject dialogs in the DOM** is provided at [https://github.com/DavideTriso/aria-dialog-generator](https://github.com/DavideTriso/aria-dialog-generator).

 ## LICENSE